Wiki · Concept · Last reviewed June 25, 2026

 Governance should treat WebTransport as a high-tempo egress and ingress capability.
 A useful review record includes origin, top-level site, target URL, server name where known, session timing, ready and closed outcomes, worker use, stream counts, datagram counts, byte classes, schema identifiers, task IDs, and follow-on actions.

 Policy should separate transport permission from task authority.
-The fact that a site can open an HTTPS WebTransport session does not mean every payload should steer an agent.
+The fact that a site can open an HTTPS WebTransport session does not mean every payload should steer an agent, update a record, trigger a tool call, or transfer sensitive context.
 In regulated, workplace, identity, or payment contexts, agent runtimes should define allowed schemas, redact sensitive fields, cap session lifetime, and retain enough metadata to reconstruct why an action occurred.

 Limits

-WebTransport is not a permission prompt, an identity system, a content validation layer, or an audit log.
-HTTPS protects the channel against many network attackers, but it does not explain what the application payload means.
-Datagrams may be lost or reordered, and streams may be flow-controlled or backpressured.
+WebTransport is not a permission prompt, an identity system, a content validation layer, a consent record, or an audit log.
+HTTPS protects the channel against many network attackers, but it does not explain what the application payload means or whether the receiver is authorized to act on it.
+Datagrams may be lost or reordered, and streams may be flow-controlled, backpressured, reset, or closed in ways the application must handle.

 The standards status also matters.
-The W3C page is a Working Draft, and the IETF HTTP/3 mapping is still an Internet-Draft expiring on 3 September 2026.
-Implementers should cite the version they rely on, test browser behavior directly, and avoid assuming that every browser or server stack exposes the same maturity, statistics, or failure modes.
+The W3C page is a Working Draft, and the IETF HTTP/3 mapping is still an Internet-Draft expiring on September 3, 2026.
+Implementers should cite the version they rely on, test browser behavior directly, and avoid assuming that every browser or server stack exposes the same maturity, statistics, pooling behavior, or failure modes.

 Review Record